 Personality disorders are diagnosed based on the presence of a number of characteristics encompassing both inner experience (thoughts and emotions) and behaviour.
 A certain number of criteria must be met in order to receive a diagnosis.
-People who have some elements a disorder and experience some distress as a result, but do not meet the full diagnostic criteria, might be diagnosed as having [e.g. borderline] personality traits.
+People who have some elements of a disorder and experience some distress as a result, but do not meet the full diagnostic criteria, might be diagnosed as having [e.g. borderline] personality traits.

 Many people display some of the characteristics associated with some personality disorders at least some of the time.
 What sets personality disorders apart are the inflexibility of responses, the enduring and pervasive maladaptive responses.
 They also have a significant impact on social, work, and other important areas of functioning.
-Therapy for personality disorders doesn’t try to change the individual’s personality, but instead focuses on learning to respond more skillfully to avoid disruptive and maladaptive patterns.
+Therapy for personality disorders doesn’t try to change the individual’s personality; instead, it focuses on learning to respond more skillfully to avoid disruptive and maladaptive patterns.

 While the DSM breaks down personality disorders into particular categories, some researchers have proposed a dimensional approach, such as describing personality disorders based on the big five dimensions of personality.
 The Wikipedia personality disorder page has quite an interesting chart that lays this out.

-I think most of my own personality traits have stayed reasonably consistent over time, although perhaps there has been variability in the extent to which I’ve embraced those traits behaviourally (I’m thinking of introversion, in particular).
+I think most of my own personality traits have stayed reasonably consistent over time, although perhaps there has been variability in the extent to which I’ve embraced those traits behaviourally (I’m thinking of being introverted, in particular).
 When my depression is bad, a lot of ugly things can jump out and make an appearance that would normally stay tucked away in a mental closet.
 Sometimes I wonder if that’s the real me that I normally keep a tight leash on.
 I don’t really think it is, but then again, the ugly bits are always there when I need (?) them.